 I moved to Belgium in 2002 to work at UCL-TECLIM (my page in TECLIM) - "Centre de recherche sur la Terre et le climat Georges Lemaitre", also assisting the work of the vice-chair of IPCC, and participating in many global climate conferences.

-I have also worked at:
+I have worked in eight countries, also at:

 - IVIG (Virtual Institute of Global Change), COPPE, Federal Univ of Rio de Janeiro, Brazil (2011)